avmedvedskiy/ManagedReference/README.md

 #### Features
- - Set a subclasses from popup
+ - Set a subclasses from dropdown
  - Group classes by the `ManagedReferenceGroupAttribute` with custom groupname
  - Create arrays of subclasses